As a coach yourself, how often do you reflect on a coaching session and after a couple of days wonder whether you could have done better?

 Any professional Coach should have a Supervisor in order to help them continue to develop their skills and support them, and so serve their clients better.
 Even with the recent changes to working virtually my clients’ views have shown it can be a huge benefit

 Who is this for?

-The reason why I like Super-vision rather than Supervision is because I believe the need for a coach to have super-vision is fundamental: the more we coach, the more likely we are to come across situations where we need to bounce off our thoughts with a professionally trained person.
+The reason why I like ‘Super-vision’ rather than supervision is because I believe the need for a coach to have super-vision is fundamental; the more we coach, the more likely we are to come across situations where we need to bounce our thoughts off a professionally trained and experienced person.

 What the programme involves

-- Tailored for individual Coaches and Mentoring, networks of Coaches and Mentors or Companies with their own internal coaching or mentoring strategy.
+- It is tailored for individual coaches and mentors, networks or groups of coaches and mentors or companies with their own internal coaching or mentoring strategy.

-- Sessions monthly, bi-monthly or sporadically whether face-to-face, over the telephone, the internet, or in Group sessions.
+- Sessions that are monthly, bi-monthly or sporadically, whether face-to-face, over the telephone, the internet, or in group sessions.

 Outcomes from super-vision

 Supervision from Neil enabled me to look at an area of my working life that I often avoid – finances.
 He skilfully facilitated a useful and ultimately successful plan that allowed me to see things realistically.
 He probed without judgement and even though it was uncomfortable at times I was very grateful for this safe space to explore and reflect.
 He held me accountable without my feeling pressured and his style is one of a highly professional and trusted advisor.

 In other areas of our supervision Neil encouraged me to look at my work and to really shine a light on the areas that I value the most.
 This was useful as I am someone who takes on a great deal and although I enjoy what I do, getting clarity on what matters most was exceptionally helpful.
 Jackie Arnold, ICF Executive Coach and Dip.
 Coach Supervisor